 500µg106=0.0005µg

 Considering that the mass of an embryo is about 200 ng in the early days of development (Jacob et al. 2002), the value corresponds to 2.5 g/kg of body mass.
 In comparison, the recommended dose for erythromycin and kanamycin in the treatment of human infection is between 250 and 500 mg/kg (Law et al., 2013), which are 5 to10 times lower.
-Thus it seems that treatment with these two antibiotics was less efficient in zebrafish embryos than in humans as higher concentrations were needed to cure zebrafish embryos.
+Thus, it seems that treatment with these two antibiotics was less efficient in zebrafish embryos than in humans as higher concentrations were needed to cure zebrafish embryos.
 Concerning the minimum inhibitory concentration, it is a value determined in vitro.
 Given that a) by immersion how much of the antibiotic is penetrating through the embryo skin is unknown and b) by injection in which tissues the antibiotic diffuses is unknown, there is no reliable way to relate the antibiotic concentrations used for treatment of infected embryos and the MIC of S. aureus.
 Although mass spectrometric analysis of different body compartments of embryos (yolk, head and tail) could give a better idea of the in vivo concentration (Ordas et al. 2015), it was not necessary as the important result pertained to overall infection and its dynamics.
 Nonetheless, the proof-of-concept of this method could benefit drug screens.
-In fact an increasing number of drug screens use zebrafish as an animal model (Rennekamp & Peterson 2015).
-However most drug screens performed in zebrafish are by immersion and here I have illustrated the limitations of such a method.
+In fact, an increasing number of drug screens use zebrafish as an animal model (Rennekamp & Peterson 2015).
+However, most drug screens performed in zebrafish are by immersion and here I have illustrated the limitations of such a method.
 For instance, the activity of vancomycin, a life-saving drug for patients infected with MRSA, might have never been detected had the screen been done in zebrafish as it is poorly absorbed in the body and is toxic (Sullivan et al. 2015).
-Thus we can question how many potential hits are being missed in current zebrafish drug screens.
+Thus, we can question how many potential hits are being missed in current zebrafish drug screens.
 A high-throughput robotic injection of zebrafish eggs has already been developed and is efficient to inject some pathogens at this early stage (Veneman et al. 2014) but automated injection of developed embryos for drug administration is made problematic by their variation in size and complex tissue architecture.
 My work pushes further the potential development of injection to boost drug screens.